Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Introduction

 Drones, also known as unmanned aerial vehicles (UAVs), are an emerging technology that can accomplish time-sensitive medical delivery tasks by fastening the time-to-scene response, particularly in the areas lacking established transportation network.
 A test in Detroit showed that the DJI 'Inspire 2' drones turned out to be systematically faster than ambulances -- the traditional first responders -- in delivering a naloxone nasal spray toolkit \cite{TukelTimeToScene}.
-In order to make drone deliveries of naloxone strategy a reality and to leverage their full capability, drones need to be strategically deployed and assigned in a timely manner to the randomly arriving overdose-triggered requests (OTR) to account for the spatial and temporal uncertainty of opioid overdose incidents.
-The design of drone networks that sets up drone bases, prepositions drones, and determines their assignment to overdose emergencies remains an open problem in the literature.
-In that regard, \citeauthor{BucklandDesignConsider} \cite{BucklandDesignConsider} stress the need to develop drone network optimization models for opioid overdoses so that dispatchers ''\textit{understand when and where to dispatch drones}``.
-This study is purported to fill this gap in the academic literature and the EMS practice.
+In order to make drone deliveries of naloxone a reality and to leverage their full capability, drones need to be strategically deployed and assigned in a timely manner to the randomly arriving overdose-triggered requests (OTRs) to account for the spatial and temporal uncertainty of opioid overdose incidents.
+The design of drone networks that sets up drone bases, pre-positions drones, and determines their assignment to overdose emergencies remains an open problem in the literature.
+In that regard, \citeauthor{BucklandDesignConsider} \cite{BucklandDesignConsider} stress the need to develop drone network optimization models for opioid overdoses so that dispatchers “{\it understand when and where to dispatch drones}”.